Beyond the 4 C:s

 Fluorescence is the emission of visible light when an object (diamond) is exposed to ultraviolet light.
 35% of all diamonds exhibit some degree of fluorescence.

-There is no visible difference between a diamond featuring none – medium fluorescence in normal daylight.
+There is no visible difference between a diamond that does not have none – medium fluorescence in normal daylight.

-Fluorescence is harmless to the diamond but can affect the diamond’s luster if graded strong or very strong.
-However, lusterless and coarse diamonds are usually caused by other factors.
+Fluorescence is harmless to the diamond but can affect the diamond’s luster if it is graded strong or very strong.
+However, lackluster and milky diamonds are usually caused by other factors.
 (Read more under Luster)

 A.P.
-Shaps offers clients the opportunity to view loose diamonds under UV-lamps and normal light if they desire to purchase a diamond with fluorescence.
+Shaps offers customers the opportunity to see loose diamonds under UV lamps and normal light if they wish to purchase a diamond with fluorescence.

 Luster

-Luster is not graded on the diamond certificate and can only be determined by a trained gemologist or diamond grader.
-Although Luster is not graded, it has a significant effect on the price.
-This is a common reason why a ‘perfect’ diamond (high in color and clarity) can be sold at a low price.
+Luster is not rated on the diamond certificate and can only be determined by a trained gemmologist or diamond grader.
+Although Lyster is not graded on the certificate, it has a significant effect on the price.
+This is a common reason why a “perfect” diamond (high color and clarity) can be sold at a low price.

-Luster is mainly caused by tiny, dotted inclusions or crystals (clouds) inside the diamond.
-Strong or very strong fluorescence can cause low luster in rare cases, giving the diamond a milky or hazy appearance.
-A diamond with excellent luster exhibits outstanding sparkle and brilliance.
+Luster is mainly caused by small, spotty inclusions or crystals (clouds) that cover a large area inside the diamond.
+Strong or Very Strong fluorescence can in rare cases cause a poorer luster, giving the diamond a milky or hazy appearance.
+A diamond with Excellent luster shows good brilliance.

 BGM (Brown, Green, Milky)

 BGM – brown, green and/or milky – is a well-known term in the diamond industry.
-Diamonds tend to come in brown and green tinges and hues.
-So, for example, when buying a lower-graded (in color) diamond, it doesn’t necessarily need to be yellowish.
-It might have a brown or green tint, making the diamond look dirty instead of warm as is the case with yellowish-colored diamonds.
+Diamonds tend to come in brown and green shades and shades.
+So, for example, when you buy a lower graded (in color) diamond, it doesn’t necessarily have to be yellowish.
+It can have a brown or green undertone, making the diamond look dirty instead of warm as is the case with yellowish diamonds.

-Milky is a trade name for diamonds with low luster and a hazy appearance.
+Milky is a trade name for diamonds with a low luster and a hazy appearance.

-Therefore, you should always buy a diamond with no BGM.
+Therefore, you should always buy a diamond without BGM.

 Bowtie Effect